 Dionysus Wine & Brew

 A locally owned and operated boutique winery nestled in the breathtaking Ozark Mountains.
-Gift shop and tasting room on-site with home brew kits, brewing supplies and Dionysus’ own craft brews available soon.
-Primitive or self-sustained camping and one yurt rental on site.
-Hosting parties and special events.
-(479) 209-1234; DionysusWineBrew@gmail.com.
+Gift shop and tasting room on-site with home brewkits, brewing supplies and Dionysus’ own craft brews.
+Primitive or self-sustained camping and one yurt rental on-site.
+Hosts parties and special events.
+DionysusWineBrew@gmail.com.
+479-209-1234.

 Scenic Highway 186

-Off 1-40, this scenic highway travels through Arkansas Wine Country with a gorgeous overlook on St. Mary's Mountain before connecting with US 64 in Altus.
+Off I-40, this scenic highway travels through Arkansas Wine Country with a gorgeous overlook on St. Mary’s Mountain before connecting with U.S. 64 in Altus.

 St. Mary's Catholic Church

-Beautiful 1902 Roman Basilical style church known for its paintings and ornate goldleaf work.
+Beautiful 1902 Roman Basilica-style church known for its paintings and ornate gold-leaf work.
 Listed on the National Register of Historic Places.
-Half-million-dollar renovation completed in 1999.
+Open daily.

 St. Mary's Mountain

-Take Altus exit 41 off 1-40 to Hwy 186 for a drive past vineyards, wineries and St. Mary's historic church.
-Take in the views of Mount Magazine, the state's highest point.
+Take Altus exit 41 off I-40 to AR 186 for a drive past vineyards, wineries and St. Mary’s historic church.
+Take in the views of Mount Magazine, the state’s highest point.

 Blue Mountain Lake

 A favorite spot for fishing and water sports.
 Five Corps of Engineers recreation and camping sites around the lake.
-17 miles east of Booneville on Hwy 10.
+17 miles east of Booneville on AR 10.

 Blue Mountain Wildlife Management Demonstration Area

-Headquarters for Sporting Dog Championship Field Trials held each year March- December, including the National German Shorthaired Association in early March, the Irish Setter Club of America National Field Championship in late October, the Southland Pointer Field Trial Championship in early November and the American Brittany Club National Field Trials in late November.
+Headquarters for Sporting Dog Championship Field Trials held each year March-Dec., including National German Shorthaired Association in early March, Irish Setter Club of America National Field Championship in late Oct., Southland Pointer Field Trial Championship in early Nov. and American Brittany Club National Field Trials in late Nov.

 Knoppers Ford Recreation Area